 What does your role involve?

-Each member of the WEC Trek team is responsible for building relationship with potential trekkers (short term workers) and guiding them through the process.
-This involves processing applications, raising awareness of WEC Trek and discipling trekkers before, during and after their time on the field.
+Each member of the WEC Short Term Mission team is responsible for building relationship with potential trekkers (short term workers) and guiding them through the process.
+This involves processing applications, raising awareness of WEC Short Term Mission and discipling people before, during and after their time away.

 We also run internships which can be for up to a year.
 This involves arranging placements to fit an intern’s gifts and skills and exposing those interns to WEC’s ministry.

-Can you give us an example of how you’ve walked with someone through Trek recently?
+Can you give us an example of how you’ve walked with someone through Short Term Mission recently?

-One of the best parts of my job is journeying with Trekkers and seeing God do amazing things in their lives.
-Kadeem was certainly one of these people.
-Reading his story and his reasons for applying really spurred me on to get him a place on the South Africa trek.
+One of the best parts of my job is journeying with shorttermers and seeing God do amazing things in their lives.
+Kevin was certainly one of these people.
+Reading his story and his reasons for applying really spurred me on to get him a place on a short term mission South Africa.
 I was thrilled when he returned after having an amazing experience.
 Since then it has been a real privilege to watch him continue his journey into mission and to see how God is working in his life.
 He’s also become a good friend through that process.

 What motivates you to do this?